tensorflow/tensorflow/tensorflow/docs_src/guide/saved_model.md

 ## Save and restore variables

-TensorFlow @{$variables} are the best way to represent shared, persistent state manipulated by your program.
+TensorFlow [Variables](../guide/variables.md) are the best way to represent shared, persistent state manipulated by your program.
 The `tf.train.Saver` constructor adds `save` and `restore` ops to the graph for all, or a specified list, of the variables in the graph.
 The `Saver` object provides methods to run these ops, specifying paths